Image Dot Image Dot

 Can You Compost Avocado Pits and Skins?

 Yes!
-You can compost avocado pits, avocado skins, and even unusable or brown avocado meat.
+You can compost avocado pits, skins, and even unusable or brown avocado meat.
 However, avocado skins tend to be slow to decompose.
 To speed up the process, cut the peels into small squares with kitchen scissors before adding them to your composter.
-Avocado pits take even longer to break down — grind them up before adding them to your composter.
+Avocado pits take even longer to break down, so grind them up before adding them to your composter.

 If you’ve had your composter for a while, take some of the rich soil it produces and fill your empty avocado skins.
 These biodegradable “pots” make great windowsill-sized homes for herb, veggie, and plant seedlings.
 When the seedling is ready to be transplanted to a garden bed or larger pot, you can bury the avocado skin right in the soil — voila!
 Built-in compost!